-Whether integrated graphics card is good enough for you or not depends upon the nature of your work and your requirements.
+Whether an integrated graphics card is good enough depends on the nature of your work and your requirements.

-If you use your PC for casual and office tasks like browsing, word processing, casual photo and video editing etc, then an integrated graphics card is good enough.
+If you use your PC for everyday and office tasks like browsing, word processing, casual photo/video editing, etc., then an integrated graphics card is good enough.

-If you are a professional photo and video editor, then you will find an iGPU to be lacking.
+If you are a professional photo and video editor, you will find an iGPU lacking.

-In the following text I will talk in detail about whether integrated graphics card is good enough for casual use, gaming and for editing work.
+In the following text, I will discuss whether an integrated graphics card is good enough for casual use, gaming, and editing work.

 Integrated GPU is Good for Adding Basic Video Output Capability

-An integrated GPU basically serves the purpose of adding video output and basic graphics rendering capability to your PC.
+An integrated GPU adds video output and essential graphics rendering capability to your PC.

-In the absence of a dedicated graphics card, the video output ports that you find in the back I/O panel of a motherboard, or on your laptop, are powered by the Integrated GPU.
+Without a dedicated graphics card, the video output ports in the back I/O panel of a motherboard or on your laptop are powered by the Integrated GPU.

 If your CPU lacks an iGPU, the video output ports on the back I/O panel of your motherboard will NOT work.

-Hence for adding basic video output capability to your PC, an iGPU is not just good enough, it is ESSENTIAL.
+Hence for adding essential video output capability to your PC, an iGPU is not just good enough; it is ESSENTIAL.

 iGPU CAN Support Multiple Displays and 4K

-Most of the newer integrated GPUs can also support multiple displays as well as 4K resolution.
+Most newer integrated GPUs can also support multiple displays and 4K resolution.

-It clearly mentions that this iGPU can support 3 displays, as well as 4K resolution at 60Hz.
+It mentions that this iGPU can support three displays and 4K resolution at 60Hz.

-If your work involves day to day home use, office work, casual use of photo and video editing software such as Adobe Photoshop or Adobe Premiere and casual gaming, then an iGPU is great.
+If your work involves day-to-day home and office work, casual photo and video editing software, and casual gaming, then an iGPU is excellent.

-In fact, in this case it is recommended that you do not waste your hard earned money on an expensive dedicated graphics card that you will not use to its full potential.
+You are recommended not to waste your hard-earned money on an expensive dedicated graphics card you will not use to its full potential.

 Is Integrated Graphics Card Good Enough for Gaming?

-This is a very common question asked by those who want to make a very basic gaming PC build.
+This is a ubiquitous question asked by those wanting to build a primary gaming PC.

 There is good news and bad news for you.

-The bad news is that iGPUs are NOT really built for gaming in mind.
-They are great for very light gaming, but if you are an enthusiast gamer then you would want to look into dedicated graphics card.
+The bad news is that iGPUs are not built with gaming.
+They are great for very light gaming, but you would want to look into a dedicated graphics card if you are an enthusiast gamer.

-The good news is that in the recent years, integrated graphics cards have come a long way in terms of their prowess.
+The good news is that integrated graphics cards have come a long way in their prowess in recent years.

-The following chart shows how some of the popular and recent iGPUs stack up against each other in G3D benchmark scores.
+The following chart shows how some famous and recent iGPUs stack against each other in G3D benchmark scores.

 G3D Mark Scores